Common river galaxias: Diet and foraging

-Galaxis vulgaris primarily feed on the nymphs and larvae of invertebrates.
+Galaxias vulgaris primarily feed on the nymphs and larvae of invertebrates.
 It is a predominately bottom dwelling fish, which feeds in both drift and benthos methods.
-It has been “observed that Galaxias vulgaris is nocturnally active.
+It has been "observed that Galaxias vulgaris is nocturnally active.
 During the day the fish remained hidden in the substrate of the stream simulator.
-Immediately following emergence after sunset they took up drift-feeding stations in the water column, and later in the night switched to feeding on benthos”.
+Immediately following emergence after sunset they took up drift-feeding stations in the water column, and later in the night switched to feeding on benthos".
 This is done in the evening and night as they spend the daytime hidden under rocks and in the gravel substrate.
 They feed into the current and pick up their food as it gets washed towards them.
 Their food consists of small stream invertebrates such as stoneflies and mayflies and while feeding during drift, preferring larger prey.
 Cadwallader found that individuals in slow moving areas of water would feed at mid-water in a similar fashion to introduced trout species.
 His study of the stomach composition of Galaxias vulgaris showed high abundances of Trichoptera (caddisfly) larvae, Corydalinae (dobsonfly) larvae, Deleatidium sp. (mayfly) larvae, aquatic Diptera, Elimidae (midges) adults and larvae, and terrestrial insects.

 Predators, parasites, and diseases

 The key predator of Galaxias vulgaris are the salmonids Oncorhynchus mykiss (rainbow trout) and Salmo trutta (brown trout).
-Woodford and McIntosh found that populations of Galaxis vulgaris were heavily impacted by trout populations.
+Woodford and McIntosh found that populations of Galaxias vulgaris were heavily impacted by trout populations.
 Conversely, populations which were free from trout predation (usually due to geographic isolation) were at a higher altitude and were more stable than those in the presence of trout.
 Predation from trout occurs on Galaxias vulgaris at all stages of their lifecycles so there is no predation safe size threshold, however juveniles are particularly susceptible to predation from trout of all sizes.